crackman2/udf_mcgee/README.md

 ## WARNING
  This is just a demonstration.
-Don't do anything stupid.
-The files remain intact, but cleaning up afterwards is a pain.
+The code should not be executed.